|Application deadline:||30th June|

 Find all members only information here

-CS7040 - Technology and Learning Year 1 Project
+* and at the end of year 1 Technology and Learning Year 1 Project (Capstone Project)

 Admission is normally restricted to graduates who have achieved an upper second class honours degree, or better, in their primary degree.
 However applicants will be considered from all degree holders who offer equivalent qualifications or relevant experience.